 8. Mailing Address – Address provided by you to our office indicating where you wish to receive your mail.
 This address is not used in determining your precincts or in which races you will be eligible to vote.

-– This is an external tracking number for mailing purposes.
+– This is an internal tracking number for mailing purposes.

 – This is an internal tracking number which should be scanned by poll workers when presented at a polling location to check-in voters.